-The image upload issue is one of the most irritating errors of WordPress.
-For most of the beginner image upload errors can be quite complex because it occurs without doing anything different.
+The image upload issue shown above is one of the most irritating errors of WordPress.
+For most beginner image upload errors can be quite complex because it occurs without any notice.
 But it is quite easy to fix this image upload error in WordPress.
-Have a look at how WordPress display this error (screenshot below)

 How to fix the image upload error?

 Here are different methods to fix image upload error: